munificent/magpie/doc/site/markdown/internals/hacking-on-magpie.md

 ### Cloning the Repo

-Magpie lives on [bitbucket](http://bitbucket.org).
-To work on the source, just clone the repository from: [http://bitbucket.org/munificent/magpie](http://bitbucket.org/munificent/magpie).
+Magpie lives on [github](http://github.com).
+To work on the source, just clone [the repository](http://github.com/munificent/magpie).
 That will give you a source tree with:

 * `/base`: Contains the base library: the Magpie code automatically run at startup.
 * `/doc`: Documentation, of course.
 Lots of notes to myself and stuff that may be outdated, but may be useful.